darinz/Statistics/Python/19_multiple_linear_regression.md

 - Always check assumptions and diagnostics
 - Use model selection and regularization to avoid overfitting
 - Interpret coefficients in context
 - Report all relevant statistics and diagnostics
+- Use the Python functions for comprehensive, reproducible analysis